 To build on years of our work on fostering diverse types of dialogue between young leaders from the U.S. and Egypt, we were pleased to conduct a program that took place over the course of 2021, sponsored by the U.S. Embassy in Cairo.
 Despite the current restrictions on in-person programs, our virtual platform remains a vital tool to open new opportunities for communication that transcend national, cultural and religious differences.

-Starting in June 2021, HANDS will host an online training and exchange program entitled, ‘Egyptian and American Youth as Development and Peace Ambassadors’ (hereafter referred to as ‘Development and Peace Ambassadors’), in cooperation with our Egyptian partner, CEOSS (Coptic Evangelical Organization for Social Services).
-By providing a space for young Egyptian and American religious leaders to understand their own role in building and maintaining more peaceful and cohesive communities, we aim to promote a deepened appreciation for diversity and encourage tolerance and intercultural cooperation through interactive learning and dialogue.
+Starting in June 2021, HANDS hosted an online training and exchange program entitled, ‘Egyptian and American Youth as Development and Peace Ambassadors’ (hereafter referred to as ‘Development and Peace Ambassadors’), in cooperation with our Egyptian partner, CEOSS (Coptic Evangelical Organization for Social Services).
+By providing a space for young Egyptian and American religious leaders to understand their own role in building and maintaining more peaceful and cohesive communities, we aimed to promote a deepened appreciation for diversity and encourage tolerance and intercultural cooperation through interactive learning and dialogue.
 American participants were selected with the help of Hartford Seminary’s Macdonald Center for the Study of Islam and Christian-Muslim Relations in the U.S., and Egyptian participants were identified from a number of Egyptian Islamic and Christian educational and religious institutions.